Greeting and Welcome

 P: This is the Word of the Lord.

-P: The Holy Gospel according to St. Matthew, the tenth chapter.
+P: The Holy Gospel according to St. Mark, the third chapter.

 C: Glory to You, O Lord.